Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/Histograms.md

 ## Activities
 - Compare code quality and techniques for rearranging words
 - Compare code quality for getting random dictionary words
-- Interactive code quiz on execution of Python scripts and modules
+- Refactor code to improve readability, modularity, and performance

 ## Objectives
 After completing this class session and the associated tutorial challenges, students will be able to ...